There’s a great quote from F. Hauser and R. Reich that states:

 Read on for an exclusive excerpt or download the full, FREE, 40-page investigation by clicking one of the links below (note: requires email sign up and confirmation.
 Not received an email?
 Please check your junk mail folder and tweet us if it still hasn’t come through.)

 Cohesion is foundational to narrative momentum.
 A story that too often pulls focus to elements or details that don’t serve a clear narrative purpose is a drag racer with an open parachute.
 This is something that applies even at the very basic level of description.

+To illustrate, there’s a common criticism levelled at literary analysis that’s summarised with the phrase ‘Sometimes the curtains are just blue’.
 This refers to a tendency on the part of a reader or critic to ascribe deeper meaning to some small detail when in truth there isn’t any.

+The curtains are just blue.
 Of course, screenwriters are often bombarded with the idea that they need to keep their description brief and to-the-point, and this does feed into momentum.

 If we are to build that sense of mounting dramatic momentum, it’s important that every detail to which we draw attention is iterating (or occasionally reiterating) something that moves either the story, or our understanding of it, forward.

 Simply put: if the curtains are just blue in a screenplay, there shouldn’t be any curtains in the first place.
 For an example that takes this idea to the nth degree, it’s worth looking at Walter Hill and David Giler’s incredibly concise script for ALIEN…

 In our FREE 40-page e-book you’ll learn:

 The key work-ons to enhance the narrative momentum in your screenplays

 How to stylise a script in a way that keeps the narrative moving

 How to open a story in a way that generates instant momentum and audience investment

 How to create a sense of inevitability in a screenplay

 Analysing the importance of cause and consequence in narrative

 Examining the importance of tailoring a specific character to a specific story

 How to structure a scene so as to build or maintain a sense of story progression

 How films like AMERICAN BEAUTY, ALIEN, SE7EN, THE GODFATHER, INGLORIOUS BASTERDS and more are able to keep their stories perpetually engaging